ipikuka/next-mdx-remote-client/README.md

 import { serialize } from "next-mdx-remote-client/serialize";
 ```

-The `serialize` function is used for compiling the **MDX source**, in other words, producing the **compiled source** from MDX source, intended to run on server side at build time.
+The `serialize` function is used for **compiling** MDX source, in other words **constructing compiled source** from MDX source, intended to run on server side at build time.

 > [!WARNING]
 > The `serialize` function is **asyncronous** and to be used within the `getStaticProps` or the `getServerSideProps` on the server side.
 (Off the record, it can be used within an `useEffect` as well, but this is not recommended because it is a heavy function as having more dependencies).